Calebbii/enroute/README.md

 Use the following criteria to set your environment variables:
 * `.env` - Common variables that are not specific to any environment.
 * `.env.development` - Variables that are only specific to `development` or `test` environments.
-* `.env.production` - Variables that are only specific to production environment.
+* `.env.production` - Variables that are only specific to the production environment.
 Example: `ENTRY`.

 ```{shell}
 # DOCKER POSTRESQL DATABASE